nako-hikari/minecraft-bedrock/commands/nudge_system.md

 # Nudge System

-## Teleporting a command block tower either up 1 block, down 1 block, or copy above if there's air
+## Teleporting a command block tower either up 1 block, down 1 block, or copy current block into above if there's air
+### using xp orb raycast system to detect where you look

 ### Setup